soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 **To my kids:** Always pay the bill, in full, and always be the first to pay.
 Never split the difference.
 You'll see a lot of people eating at your table, taking advantage of your generosity.
 This is part of life, but you have to make a choice.
 So few of us have made the conscious choice of living like Lords, instead of pigs.
 Don't be fooled: you don't have to be rich to live like a Lord.
 You just have to be *brutally* fair, and resist the corruption of the pigs.

-So from all the options, he went villainy.
+So from all the options, he went with the easiest one.

 Closing the company and starting again from scratch on his own? *Naaaah, too hard.*